elm-city-craftworks/course-001/PART_1_answers.md

 ## Questions

-> NOTE: Most of these questions can directly be answered by reading
-> the article, but a few might require you to search the web for
-> answers.
-External research is not only OK, it's encouraged!

 * What steps are involved in making a Ruby scripts runnable as a command line utility? (i.e. directly runnable like `rake` or `gem` rather than having to type `ruby my_script.rb`)

 1. Adding a shebang line at the top: `#!/usr/bin/env ruby`
 1. Setting execute permission on the file: `chmod +x bin/myrake`